strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 ## Motivation

-The rebalancing operation during scaling up and down is a manual two steps process.
+The rebalancing operation during scaling up and down is a manual two-step process:

+* Scaling up:
-* scaling the cluster up by adding brokers, then running a rebalance.
+   1. Scaling the cluster up by adding brokers
+   2. Running a rebalance
+* Scaling down:
+   1. Running a rebalance
-* running a rebalance, then scaling the cluster down by removing brokers.
+   2. Scaling the cluster down by removing brokers

 In order to simplify the process, it would be great for the user to deal with just scaling the cluster and then having the operator taking care of running a rebalancing operation automatically when needed.